 Studio photographers will appreciate that the Olympus E-M1 II (unlike the G3) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The E-M1 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the G3 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G3 was succeeded by the Panasonic G5.
+Both the E-M1 II and the G3 have been discontinued, but can regularly be found used on eBay.
+The G3 was replaced by the Panasonic G5, while the E-M1 II was followed by the Olympus E-M1 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Olympus E-M1 II or the Panasonic G3 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.